dhowe/RiTaV1/README.android.md

 To install:

 1. 'Start a new Android Studio project' with application name 'Rita Example' and dompany domain 'example.com', select 'Blank Activity' and then finish

 2. In the project window 'manifests', 'java' and 'res' packges can be seen under 'app'

 3. Right click on 'java' and create a new package called 'libs', dragging the [rita-latest.jar](http://rednoise.org/rita/download/rita-latest.jar) inside

 4. When prompted check 'Search for references' and select 'Unlock files'

 5. Right-click on the jar file > 'Add As Library...'

 6. Add 'import rita.*;' to the top of your .java file

-To run:

-copy and paste the following code to 'MainActivity.java'
+To test with a simple example, copy and paste the following code to 'MainActivity.java'
 ```java
 package com.example.ritaexample;